krobelus/rate-experiments/README.md

 =========================================================

 Some state-of-the-art solvers produce proofs with deletions of unique reason clauses.
 A significant fraction of their proofs are incorrect under specified DRAT.
 Since these solvers act as if reason clauses were not deleted we propose patches to avoid deletions of unique reason clauses, matching the solver's internal behavior.
-Since for the fragment of proofs without unique reason deletions, operational and specified DRAT coincide, these proofs can then be checked with a checker of either flavor.
+For the fragment of proofs without unique reason deletions, operational and specified DRAT coincide, hence these proofs can be checked with a checker of either flavor.

 Out of the solvers submitted to the main track of the 2018 SAT competition, the ones based on `MiniSat` and `CryptoMiniSat` produce proofs with deletions